Do you want to configure your WordPress SMTP settings for outgoing emails, but you’re not sure where to start?

 Click the Let’s Get Started button to begin the Setup Wizard.

-Now it’s time to start WordPress mail server setup process.
+Now it’s time to start the WordPress mail server setup process.

 If you aren’t sure which email provider to use, we have some tips that might help:

-- For general usage, we recommend either SMTP.com or Sendinblue.
+- For general usage, we recommend SendLayer, SMTP.com, or Sendinblue.
 These are professional transactional email providers with either a free trial or a completely free plan.

 - Other SMTP is a good option if you want basic email sending through an external SMTP server.
+It also provides strong encryption with TLS and SSL standards.
 But keep in mind that some hosts, including GoDaddy and A2 Hosting, may block external SMTP connections.

 - Our Gmail mailer is perfect if you have a Gmail or Google Workspace account.
 Setting up this mailer takes a little longer than some of the other options, but it allows you to send email from any Gmail alias in WordPress.